jandebr/amstradPc/docs/wiki/Run-modes.md

 A *run mode* fits a specific purpose and comes with a corresponding look & feel

-The run mode is defined by the property `mode` in the [javacpc.ini file](Config-javacpc.ini).
+The run mode is defined by the setting `mode` in the [javacpc.ini](Config-javacpc.ini) file.
 As such, it can be overridden at launch time using the system property `javacpc.mode`, for example `-Djavacpc.mode="DEFAULT"`

 ## Default mode